Diabetes Prevention Guide

 3. Drinking more than a glass of wine or two daily

 Nothing wrong with having a glass of wine.
-But go beyond the one-to-two drink mark and things suddenly change.
-“Within limits, alcohol is linked with a number of health benefits including reduced inflammation, decreased clots and decreased insulin resistance, which is linked to type 2 diabetes,” explains Maryniuk, who notes these gains are seen most in women and in non-Asian populations.
+But go beyond the one-to-two drink mark, and things suddenly change.
+“Within limits, alcohol is linked with a number of health benefits, including reduced inflammation, decreased clots and decreased insulin resistance, which is linked to type 2 diabetes,” says Maryniuk, who notes these gains are seen most in women and in non-Asian populations.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.